Eligibility criteria (the criteria might change for the next application period, January 2024)

 Candidates who have a suitable degree on bachelor level in one of the following fields can apply:

 - diocesan social work

 - youth work

 - a post-secondary or higher vocational level diploma (opisto- tai ammatillisen korkea-asteen tutkinto) in a suitable field completed in Finland is also accepted.

 Applicants also need to have at least two years of relevant work experience gained after the completion of their university degree (bachelor’s degree).
-The cut-off date for the accumulation of the work experience is July 31 2022, 3PM Finnish time.
+The cut-off date for the accumulation of the work experience is July 31.

 Relevant work experience obtained after completion of a post-secondary or higher vocational level diploma in Finland (opisto- tai ammatillisen korkea-asteen tutkinto, in any field of education) but prior to taking the higher education degree is also accepted.